-Honeyberry bushes produce a 3- to 5-foot tall shrub, which is ideal for container growing.
-Young plants can be purchased in 3-gallon pots and grown on for a couple of years before they need to be repotted.
+Honeyberry bushes produce a 3- to 5-foot (1 to 1.5 m.) tall shrub, which is ideal for container growing.
+Young plants can be purchased in 3-gallon (11.5 L.) pots and grown on for a couple of years before they need to be repotted.
 The keys to container grow honeyberry plants are the type of soil and the exposure.
-Potted honeyberries have just as good a chance as in-ground plants to produce an abundant harvest and can add rustic appeal and color to your patio, lanai or other small spaces.
+Potted honeyberries have just as good a chance as in-ground plants to produce an abundant harvest and can add rustic appeal and color to your patio, lanai, or other small spaces.

 Choosing a Container for Potted Honeyberries

 Honeyberries, or Haskap, are native to Russia and Japan but have naturalized widely in Canada.
 The sweet berries look like mutant blueberries but pack a more honeyed flavor.
-The plants are easy-to-care for bushes that need good circulation, full sun and well-drained soil.
-They are remarkably tolerant of alternative conditions but best production will be achieved in optimum conditions.
+The plants are easy-to-care-for bushes that need good circulation, full sun, and well-drained soil.
+They are remarkably tolerant of alternative conditions but the best products will be achieved in optimum conditions.
 When you grow honeyberries in pots, you should try to accommodate the plant’s preferences since it is in a closed environment.

 It is not necessary to use a large container, initially, when you grow honeyberries in a pot.
 Change to a slightly larger container every 2 to 3 years or as you begin to see feeder roots at the surface of the soil.